 Performance using simple trade-off

 The expected energy performance characteristics for the various building elements are met.
 However, within each building element (for example, exterior fenestration), it is possible to 'trade-off' increased performance in one element for reduced performance in another (for example, increase wall insulation to allow more less efficient windows).
-The builder can do this without needing to engage a professional designer.

 The expected energy performance characteristics for the various building elements are met by following the prescribed approach set out in the code.
 For example, following the prescribed level of thermal insulation and amount of windows for the region where the building is to be constructed.